Spanish Verb Conjugation Charts & Tips

 Again, as you can see, Spanish breaks down verbs into five different ending variants, which can feel overwhelming and confusing.
 Learning how it works can appear complicated at first, but luckily you can use the formula below that makes it so easy, it will become second nature.

-Start with the following three steps to conjugate Spanish verbs:
+Start with the following three steps:

 Note the Verb Ending – does it end in AR, or IR/ER?